-Make the most of this season’s nod to utilitarian shapes by pairing the grandad collar with a French workwear staple, our Italian surplus Deep Indigo Chore jacket.
+Make the most of this season’s nod to utilitarian shapes by pairing the grandad collar with a French workwear staple, our limited edition surplus Blue Check Chore Jacket.

 Together they create a classic, functional silhouette for the contemporary wardrobe.

 For an eye-catching look, sport a quintessentially SIRPLUS pairing.
-Just like the grandad collar, the Nehru jacket offers a twist on tradition by going collarless.
+Just like the grandad collar shirts, the Nehru jackets & waistcoats offer a twist on tradition by going collarless.
 Paired with the grandad shirt it offers a crisp, paired back addition to a transitional year-round wardrobe.
-The effect is clean, refined and anything but old fashioned.
+The effect is clean, refined and anything but old-fashioned.

 The Summer Wedding Guest:

 Adding a grandad collar into the mix brings an effortless look to any formal occasion and is a fresh take on the classic wedding attire.